jaszmynh4085/github-tutorial/README.md

 Commits whats on the staging area. _Sorta like finalizing it_
 (think of taking a picture of the people you had just added into frame)

 The `-m ""` after `git commit` is for you to write a little note for yourself _and others_ on what you have done in that commit.
-It is best to keep it sort and make sure that you do not use past tense such as "changed" in your notes.
+It is best to keep it short and make sure that you do not use past tense such as "changed" in your message.

 **git push:**
 `git push -u origin master`
 Pushes your commits to your remote repository and it tells the computer to remember where to push the commits (which is the master branch of your repository that had been nicked named "origin")
-_(this should be used once at the beginning)_
+_(this should be used once with your first commit)_

 `git push`
 Also pushes your commits to your remote repository but does not tell it where to push the commits to.